Now showing items 1-10 of 35

 The long-term practice of no-till (low-disturbance direct seeding) is an effective method to increase the soil organic matter (SOM) content of the soil.
 If that increased soil organic matter is traded as an offset for ...

-Influence of pulse crops on arbuscular mycorrhizal fungi in a durum-based cropping system
+Influence of pulse crops on abundance of arbuscular mycorrhizal fungi in a durum-based cropping system

 Pulses are an important component in crop rotations in southern Saskatchewan.
-Besides their capability to fix nitrogen, pulse crops establish a symbiotic relationship with arbuscular mycorrhizal fungi, which have been shown ...
+Besides their capability to fix nitrogen, pulse crops establish a strong symbiotic relationship with arbuscular mycorrhizal (AM) fungi, which ...